Lora-net/LoRaMac-node/Doc/development-environment.md

     * Linux Arch: `pacman -S cmake`
   * Windows:
     * [CMake Download](https://cmake.org/download/)
-     **Note**: Please ensure that CMake path is added to the system PATH variable.
+     **Note**: Please use the latest full release and ensure that CMake path is added to the system path variable.
+(On Windows 10 search for _Environment Variables_ at start menu and add your CMake installation path e.g. `C:\Program Files\CMake\bin` to `Path` variable )
   * OSX:
     * Homebrew: `brew install cmake`
 * GNU ARM-Toolchain